LuisRBarreras/arithmetic-calc-app/README.md

 # Arithmetic Calculator APP Front end
 This project serves as the front-end for an application that provides simple calculator functionality, offering users basic arithmetic operations

-## Available Scripts

 ## Prerequisites:
-Make sure you have Node.js version 20 or a similar version installed on your system.
+### Make sure you have Node.js version 20 or a similar version installed on your system.
-Install NVM:
+1. Install NVM:
 `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash`
-Install Nodejs version 20:
+2. Install Nodejs version 20:
 `nvm install 20.6.0`
-Use Nodejs version 2`
+3. Use Nodejs version 2`
 `nvm use 20.6.0`

 ## Instruction to execute project locally: